Local structures on stratified spaces: Stratified spaces

 \begin{example} For each $0\leq k\leq n$, there is a standard identification of the underlying space $U^n_{S^{k-1}} \cong \RR^n$ through, say, polar coordinates.
 However, we point out that $U^n_{S^{k-1}}\cong U^n_{S^{l-1}}$ implies $k=l$.
 This follows immediately from the definition of morphisms between basics.
 (See~\S\ref{sec:endomorphisms} for a thorough discussion.) \end{example}

-\begin{example}[Whitney stratifications] The Thom-Mather Theorem~\cite{mather} ensures that a Whitney stratified manifold $M$ is locally homeomorphic to stratified spaces of the form $\RR^{n-k}\times \sC(X)$, and thus -- by induction on dimension of $\sC(X)$-- is an example of a $C^0$ stratified space.
-Even more, these local homeomorphisms can be taken to restrict to local diffeomorphisms on each stratum; and further, Whitney's conditions $A$ and $B$ give that these local diffeomorphisms can be taken to be conically smooth, thereby exhibiting an atlas.
-In particular, the underlying topological spaces of real algebraic varieties are examples of stratified spaces in the sense above. though the morphisms between two such are vastly different when regarded as varieties versus as stratified spaces. \end{example}

-\begin{example}[Global quotients] Let $X$ be a stratified space.
+\begin{example}[Global quotients] Let $X$ be a conically smooth stratified space.
 Let $G$ be a finite group acting on $X$ so that, for each subgroup $H\subset G$, the invariants $X^H \subset X$ is a constructible embedding (see Definition~\ref{def.maps}).
-Let us explain that the coinvariants $X_G$ canonically inherits the structure of a stratified space.
+We now explain how the quotient $X_G$ canonically inherits a conically smooth structure.